Ausgrid is replacing cables between Top Ryde and Wentworth Point via Meadowbank substation as the existing cables need to be retired from service.

-Depending on ground conditions, around 30 metres of work will be completed each day, which means the work zone will be in front of most properties for a couple of days.
+Depending on ground conditions, around 30 metres of work is being completed each day, which means the work zone is in front of most properties for a couple of days.

-Like any construction work, the project will involve noise and dust, and temporary traffic and parking disruptions, which we will work to reduce.
+Like any construction work, the project involves noise and dust, and temporary traffic and parking disruptions, which we work to reduce.

 Some areas such as Princes and Squire Streets have already been identified by the community during consultation as busy areas and this has been factored into our traffic management plans.